 Here are a few important factors to consider when choosing a life insurance policy that best fits the needs of you and your family:

 How Moms Can Calculate How Much Insurance They Need

 It’s important to not over or underestimate the amount you may need.
 A basic needs calculator can help you do the math.
 You can use the DIME method—Debt, Income, Mortgage, and Education—to calculate your expenses to get a ballpark number.

 As your child grows, so will the expenses they bring.
 It can cost up to $233k to raise a child (and that’s before college).
 It’s becoming more common for adult children to live with their parents into their early 20s as they establish themselves.
 Their financial needs such as student loans, rent, and living expenses should be taken into consideration when you’re thinking about how much coverage you actually need.

-Being a new parent can be overwhelming.
+Being a new mom can be overwhelming.
 From the new routine—sleep, feed, repeat—to balancing all the other important chores and demands of pre-baby life.
 Something that shouldn’t be hard or stressful is ensuring that the family is set up for a healthy financial future.
-I encourage new parents (and even older parents who haven’t yet considered it) to get educated about the importance of life insurance and make certain that a policy is in place so your family will always be taken care of.
+As a new mom (and even if you are an older parent who hasn‘t yet considered it) you should consider learning about the importance of life insurance.
+Owning a life insurance policy can protect your family during the years they need you most.